 HNC Electronic Engineering (Day Release)

-This electrical engineering course provides you with the skills and knowledge required to work in the electronics/electrical sector.
+This part time electronic engineering course provides you with the skills and knowledge required to work in the electronics/electrical sector.

 Attendance is one day a week for two years.
 Embedded within this framework are the 12 units required to obtain an HNC in Electronics.